 October’s theme at our house is pumpkins!
-I know that’s so not original, but we love pumpkins and October is really the only time of the year we get to enjoy them.
+I know that’s so not original, but we love pumpkins and October is really the only time of the year we get to enjoy them in our homeschool preschool.
 We have been doing lots of activities with our pumpkins!
 If you’re looking for a pumpkin unit study for preschoolers and kindergartners, check out what we did!

 Pumpkin Patch Visit